skjelten/emusc/emusc/README.md

 ```
 cmake . -DCMAKE_PREFIX_PATH=/usr/local/Cellar/qt@5/5.15.6
 ```
 On macOS the default build is not a binary file, but a bundle.
 To install the application copy src/emusc.app to your application folder.
-To run EmuSC directly from the terminal execute
+To run EmuSC directly from the terminal:
 ```
 open src/emusc.app
 ```